cadenzadesigns/ai-recipes/README.md

 ## Features

 - 📸 Extract recipes from images (single or multiple images per recipe, including HEIC/HEIF)
+- 🖼️ **Automatic Image Detection**: Every page is analyzed for recipe photos - no flags needed!
+- ✂️ **Smart Image Cropping**: Automatic detection and cropping of recipe photos from cookbook pages
+- 🔢 **Automatic Fraction Conversion**: Unicode fractions (½, ¼, ⅓) are converted to standard format (1/2, 1/4, 1/3)
 - 📋 Extract recipes from clipboard images (just copy and run!)
 - 🌐 Scrape recipes from web pages with intelligent parsing
 - 📄 Extract recipes from PDF files